MonashSmartStructures/ospgrillage/_sources/rst/ModuleDoc.rst.txt

 Meshing Procedure
 ====================

-The :class:`~OspGrillage` class handles a :class:`~Mesh` class object which stores information of the grillage mesh, such as:
+The :class:`~ospgrillage.osp_grillage.OpsGrillage` class handles a :class:`~ospgrillage.mesh.Mesh` class object which stores information of the grillage mesh, such as:

 * Nodes
 * Elements